YAKSHITH027/Attirely/README.md

 ## 🚀 User Features
 - Login and Signup
 with Firebase Authentication
-- Product Sorting Based on Category, Brand, Discount Range and Price
+- Product Sorting Based on Category, Brand, Discount Range and Price with pagination
 - Search Functionality with Debouncing
 - Skeleton while Loading
 - My Profile Section for details of all ordered items
-- Cart Add and Remove Items
-- Cart Update Quantities
+- Cart Add, Remove items and Cart Update Quantities
-- Address Management
 - RazorPay payment gateway integration for Payment
+- Responsiveness

 <br />